Swedish nuclear weapons program: 1950s: The Government favors nuclear program

 In the early 1950s, the rivalry between the United States and the USSR accelerated markedly.
 Nuclear arms production proliferation increased as significantly as the Soviet Union exploded its first nuclear bomb in 1949, and in 1953, their first hydrogen bomb.
 The Korean War broke out and the US adopted the strategy of massive retaliation following any use of nuclear weapons.
 This policy boosted the strategic value of Scandinavia as a potential location for strategic bombers within striking distance of the USSR.

 In 1952, Air Force Chief Bengt Nordenskiöld proposed that Sweden should move beyond the defensive research on nuclear weapons and their effects.
 FOA researched the potential acquisition of nuclear weapons.
 In 1954, Nils Swedlund, Supreme Commander of the Swedish Armed Forces, publicly declared that nuclear weapons were crucial for the country's national security.
 The 1954 report discussed new kinds of weapons including autonomous weapons, electronic warfare, and NBC (Nuclear/Biological/Chemical) weapons.
 Swedlund wrote in the preface to the report that Sweden needed protection and countermeasures against those new weapons, and needed to acquire the most appropriate and feasible ones for Sweden itself.
 It was also emphasized that Sweden's nonaligned status implied that Sweden, unlike neighboring NATO-members, Denmark and Norway, did not benefit from any nuclear weapons guarantees from a superpower.
 In his assessment, Sweden's position between two superpowers and the rapidly changing technological environment, argued for Swedish possession of nuclear weapons.
-Although the Defense Ministry and Supreme Commander avoided laying out any concrete plans for nuclear weapons acquisition in the 1954 report, even Sweden's official military publications were openly advocating nuclear armament.
+Although the Defence Ministry and Supreme Commander avoided laying out any concrete plans for nuclear weapons acquisition in the 1954 report, even Sweden's official military publications were openly advocating nuclear armament.
 Although two years earlier, Air Force Chief Bengt Nordenskiöld had already advocated for Swedish possession of nuclear weapons, his comments were understood to be personal opinion and did not stoke much debate at the time.

 The Swedish parliament decided to carry out the heavy water program aimed at producing reactors loaded with natural uranium.
 The program was called den svenska linjen ("the Swedish line"), and was one of the largest industrial projects in Swedish history.
 Another feature of the Sweden's nuclear policy was that the program remain mostly under state control.